cardosorapha/academicpages/_posts/2024-12-07-positive-negative-feedback.md

 \alpha < 1.
 $$

-Converselly feedback will be positive if $\alpha>1$, but what happens when $\alpha=1$?
+Conversely, feedback will be positive if $\alpha>1$, but what happens when $\alpha=1$?
 Well, in this case the positive and negative feedbacks will cancel out and the amplifier will behave *more or less* like its open-loop version.

 Here is a fun animation of what happens when sweeping $\alpha$ from $0$ to $2$.
 We can see it changing from an inverter amplifier to a hysteresis comparator, all as a result of changing one resistance!